netauth/netauth/README.md

 machines.

-The ultimate goal is to have a small service which could live in a cloud host such as Google AppEngine and provide fleet wide authentication and identity services for a small fleet of machines.
+The ultimate goal is to have a small service which could live in a small VM and provide fleet wide authentication and identity services for a small fleet of machines.

 What Does it Do?
 ----------------